ChrisProgramming2018/CPP-Project/README.md

 6. The program adds the word to your input and displaies the outputs

+## For Capstone Project Review
+### Loops, Functions, I/O
+* The file Gui.cpp, LSTModel.cpp are have while and for loops read and laod data from files

+### Object Oriented Programming
+* The folder include/ defines the header files for the different classes
+* Create qt myDlg which inherits from QWidget and Worker Objets for the second thread

+### Concurrency
+* need to use the QThread library to run the model in parallel to keep the prediction latency low

 # credit

 - The pytorch model is inspirered from https://github.com/prabhuomkar/pytorch-cpp
 - cmake understanding  CMake Tutorial For Beginners and  https://stackoverflow.com/
 - C++ in general (if you understand german) https://ad-wiki.informatik.uni-freiburg.de/teaching/ProgrammierenCplusplusSS2020